Dalby, Thornton-le-Dale, Yorkshire, YO18 7LT

 - Event is a hosted at a dark sky location such as a remote campsite over several nights usually around a new moon when the skies are dark.

 This event is being organised by Scarborough & Ryedale Astronomical Society who should be contacted if you have any queries.
-Please confirm this event is indeed going ahead before travelling.
+We highly recommend you confirm this event is indeed going ahead before travelling.
+If you do attend it would be fantastic if you could let the organiser know you found them via Go Stargazing!

 Location light pollution